tarekziade/blog/entries/new-years-python-meme-2012.rst

 **2. What new programming technique did you learn in 2012 ?**

-Since most of my projects now use Gevent - I learned **how to detect and fix bugs related to Gevent being used**.
-Things like: a program using the stdlib Queue module and that suddenly locks.
+Since most of my projects now use Gevent - I learned **how to detect and fix bugs related to Gevent interactions**.
+Things like: a library using the stdlib Queue module and that suddenly locks.

 This does not sound like an extraordinary thing, but I've seen people banging their